KhinThiriSoe/AnniversaryApp/README.md

+#AnniversaryApp
-# This is my first android app I’ve ever written.
+### This is my first android app what I've learned after writing this app
  - can easily check how long you've been together

 ### What I've learned after the app: